DZimo/tinyLanguageParser/README.md

 CMAKE is not well maintained and currently the project works only with normal g++ compile.

 # Version control
-GIT has been used to control the versions and get the worklog, the repo is currently private and cannot be accessed only by me.
+GIT has been used to control the versions and get the work-log, the repo is currently private and cannot be accessed only by me.

 # VERSIONS
 C++ 17